-If you want to see Madrid’s beauty, wander its narrow streets or sprawling gardens.
+If you want to see Madrid’s beauty, wander its narrow streets or explore its sprawling parks.
 But if you want to know Madrid—its people, its culture, its vibrancy—head to its food markets.
-Here, the heart and soul of Madrid are on display.
+Here, the heart and soul of the Spanish capital are on display.

-If you’re looking to meet the Madrid of the locals, strolling through these markets is the best way to do it!
-Experience the city like a local with our top five markets in Madrid.
+If you’re looking to experience the Madrid of the locals, strolling through these Spanish markets is the best way to do it!
+These are some of the Madrid food markets no gourmand will want to miss.

 1. Mercado de San Miguel

 With a prime location just outside Plaza Mayor, Mercado de San Miguel has become a bit of a tourist hotspot.
 As you stroll through this most famous of Madrid food markets, you’ll see people from all around the world and feast on food from every corner of Spain.

 Unlike many other markets in Madrid, where locals do their weekly grocery shopping, San Miguel is all about eating.
 The majority of its stands serve tapas, pastries and snacks rather than hawking fresh food products.
 It’s a gathering place where people meet to sip vermouth and snack on everything from olives to oysters.